shivamgithub8393/text_utility/README.md

 # Steps to run the application

-- open cmd then go to the project folder and type commadn
+- open cmd then go to the project folder and type command
   - cd backend

 - create virtualenv and activate it